Vanguard review summary

 With Vanguard all customers are covered by the US investor protection scheme called SIPC.

-The SIPC investor protection scheme protects against the loss of cash and securities in case the broker goes bust.
+The SIPC investor protection scheme shields you from the loss of cash and securities in case the broker goes bust.
 The limit of SIPC protection is $500,000, which includes a $250,000 limit for cash.
 This amount is substantially higher than the amount most investor protection schemes provide.

 Not all investments are protected by SIPC.
 In general, SIPC covers notes, stocks, bonds, mutual fund and other investment company shares, and other registered securities.
 It does not cover instruments such as unregistered investment contracts, unregistered limited partnerships, fixed annuity contracts, currency, and interests in gold, silver, or other commodity futures contracts or commodity options.